 - Understand user perspectives, the search process, and how various files and technologies impact search strategy.

 Although the SJSU iSchool program does not have an official "law library track" or specialized degree focusing on law librarianship, there are specific classes that are especially helpful to prepare you to become a law librarian.
+Also, if you are a minority student interested in pursuing a career in law librarianship, be sure to check out the AALL George A. Strait Minority Scholarship webpage.

 - INFO 200 Information and Society